 Polish producers care about having the highest quality and treat it as a priority, which is ensured by well-developed quality control methods and the implementation of new quality systems.
-Several Polish quality certificates are especially dedicated to meat products: PQS - Pork Quality System, QAFP - Quality Assurance for Food Products and QMP - Quality Meat Program (for beef).
+Several Polish quality certificates are especially dedicated to meat products: PQS - Pork Quality System, QAFP -Quality Assurance for Food Products, QMP - Quality Meat Program (for beef) and "Jakość Tradycja" (Quality, Tradition) system for high quality food products that possess unique characteristics resulting from traditional production method or traditional composition of a product.
 Many types of Polish sausages are recognised as EU 'Protected Geographical Indication' or 'Traditional Speciality Guaranteed'.